-To further investigate the impact of modularity, we introduce an ablation variant of MXT, referred to as MXT-Agg, in which we aggregate the input modalities: a single visual tokenizer is used to encode all visual observations, a single proprioceptive tokenizer for all proprioceptive inputs, and a single detokenizer for all action dimensions-mirroring HPT's design.
-MXT-Agg incorporates HPT's key features, including cross-attention tokenization and trunk weight sharing, while still finetuning the vision encoders and remaining architecturally comparable to MXT.
-Across evaluations, MXT consistently benefits from pretraining and outperforms MXT-Agg when both are finetuned, highlighting the advantages of modularized tokenization for effectively leveraging human data.
-Notably, MXT-Agg exhibits weaker transfer performance with respect to MXT and HPT, as evidenced by little to no improvement when finetuning the pretrained model compared with training from scratch.
+For more concrete comparisons, we present SR and TS results based on 36 trials, comprising 24 OOD and 12 ID trials, as shown in Figure 5.
+HPT performs consistently worse than MXT, both when finetuned and trained from scratch.
+We attribute part of this performance gap to HPT using frozen image encoders by default.
+We also provide additional ablations of MXT where we aggregate the input modalities, i.e. tokenize them with a single tokenizer, and decode actions with a single detokenizer; this baseline (marked with "Agg" in Figure 5(b)) incorporates the key HPT designs including cross attention tokenization of visual and proprioceptive inputs and trunk weight sharing, while finetuning the vision encoders and remaining architecturally comparable to MXT.
+MXT consistently benefits from pretraining and outperforms this baseline when both are finetuned, highlighting the advantage of modularized tokenization for leveraging human data.

+Notably, MXT-Agg sometimes transfers suboptimally with respect to HPT, as evidenced by little to no improvement when finetuning the pretrained model compared with training from scratch.
 This is likely due to increased representation power in the tokenizer, which permits more overfitting in the transformer trunk and could negatively impact the trunk transferability.
 However, with the incorporation of our modular design, MXT is trained with additional regularization and exhibits improved transferability.
 The modular design effectively aids in the trade-off between more network representation power and better transferability in our framework, and allows attaining both qualities.